zackluckyf/advanced-social-network/README.md

 ## Continuous Integration

-After pushing to github the project is sent to travis to be built and tested https://travis-ci.org/zackluckyf/advanced-social-network
+After pushing to github the project is sent to travis to be built and tested.

+Travis CI project status https://travis-ci.org/zackluckyf/advanced-social-network

 Following successful integrations the project is sent to Heroku for deployment.